RobinSchmidt/RS-MET/Notes/Scratch/PitchDithering.md

 - Explain what happens when we use a deterministic instead of a probabilistic algorithm to determine the next cycle length.
 In this case, the artifacts sound similar to aliasing.

+- I think that using the geometric mean would mean to use c1^p1 * c2^p2 * c3^p3 = cbrt(c) as 2nd
+  equation (i.e. in place of p1*c1 + p2*c2 + p3*c3 = c)

+- Set up a perceptual experiment as follows: Alternate between cycles of length c1 = 100 and c2 = 200 and try to find a single length c that leads to the same pitch sensation.
+Will it be the arithmetic, geometric or harmonic mean of 100 and 200?
+That experiment will determine which of the means is the right one to match.
+Maybe the implementation should get other methods besides setMeanPeriod() namely: setMeanFrequency(), setMeanPitch().
+We will need two other helper functions to calculate cycle distributions accoridng to the different rules.
+The part that computes the cycle lengths c1,c2,c3 will be the same everywhere so it should be factored out.

 -->